-Herrera will next feature in the finals on November 15-16 qualifying with the fastest time from the weekly relays, with the meet organizers looking to put the event first at 7:00 to allow Herrera a better chance to qualify for finals.
+Herrera will next feature in the finals on November 15-16, qualifying with the weekly relays’ fastest time.
+The meet organizers looking to put the event first at 7:00 to allow Herrera a better chance to qualify for finals.

-Also to increase Herrera qualifying chances SEA Games Champion Ulboc (Airforce) and Hernane Sore (Baguio) have also been invited to the Weekly Relay Finals.
+To increase Herrera’s qualifying chances, SEA Games Champion Ulboc (Airforce) and Hernane Sore (Baguio) have been invited to the Weekly Relay Finals.

 When I was young it was my dream to run with Rene Herrera and be able to train with Kuya Bertek (Buenavista) now I go to live it so I’m so happy.

-Said the 24-year-old Ulboc in regards to men who inspired him to become SEA Games Champion.
+Said the 24-year-old Ulboc in regard to the men who inspired him to become SEA Games Champion.